Content in this website may be linked to, as long as the linking webpage

 CON laws lead to less competition and higher prices.

-In 2004, the by the Federal Trade Commission and Department of Justice compiled and extensive report after 27 days of testimony from 250 panelists, coupled with independent research, reached the following as one of their conclusions:
+In 2004, the by the Federal Trade Commission and Department of Justice compiled an extensive report after 27 days of testimony from 250 panelists, coupled with independent research, reached the following as one of their conclusions:

 "States should decrease barriers to entry into provider markets.
 States with Certificate of Need programs should reconsider whether these programs best serve their citizens' health care needs.
 The Agencies believe that, on balance, CON programs are not successful in containing health care costs, and that they pose serious anticompetitive risks that usually outweigh their purported economic benefits."
-View Report
+View Report - Improving Health Care: A Dose of Competition

 216B.010 Legislative findings and purposes (of the Kentucky CON).

-The General Assembly finds that the licensure of health facilities and health services is a means to insure that the citizens of this Commonwealth will have safe, adequate, and efficient medical care; that the proliferation of unnecessary health-care facilities, health services, and major medical equipment results in costly duplication and underuse of such facilities, services, and equipment; and that such proliferation increases the cost of quality health care within the Commonwealth.
-Therefore, it is the purpose of this chapter to fully authorize and empower the Cabinet for Health and Family Services to perform any certificate-of-need function and other statutory functions necessary to improve the quality and increase access to health-care facilities, services, and providers, and to create a cost efficient health care delivery system for the citizens of the Commonwealth.
+"The General Assembly finds that the licensure of health facilities and health services is a means to insure that the citizens of this Commonwealth will have safe, adequate, and efficient medical care; that the proliferation of unnecessary health-care facilities, health services, and major medical equipment results in costly duplication and underuse of such facilities, services, and equipment; and that such proliferation increases the cost of quality health care within the Commonwealth.
+Therefore, it is the purpose of this chapter to fully authorize and empower the Cabinet for Health and Family Services to perform any certificate-of-need function and other statutory functions necessary to improve the quality and increase access to health-care facilities, services, and providers, and to create a cost efficient health care delivery system for the citizens of the Commonwealth."

-On September 16, 2006, Kentucky took a large first step in this process, the Kentucky Medical Association officially adopted the position to abolish Kentucky’s CON.
-They cited the following reasons:
+On September 16, 2006, Kentucky took a large first step in this process, the Kentucky Medical Association officially adopted the position to abolish Kentucky's CON.

 #1.
 That the CON law in Kentucky is old and outdated.
 The Certificate of Need Law (CON) was enacted in the late 1960’s in Kentucky, at the time when healthcare was ruled by non-profit organizations and physicians usually had a single doctor practice and had little interest in the business of medicine.